MLB: Astros coach receives 20-game suspension, Laureano six - WHIZ News

 “I accept MLB’s suspension and will learn from this,” Cintrón said in a statement.
 “Although I never referenced Ramon’s mother, my actions were inappropriate.
 I apologize for my part in Sunday’s unfortunate incident.
 As coaches, we are held to a higher standard and should be an example to the players.
 Hopefully, other coaches will learn from my mistake so that this never happens again in the future.”

-Laureano appealed, so his discipline won’t begin Tuesday night against the Angels, Major League Baseball said.
+Laureano appealed, so his discipline didn’t begin Tuesday night in Oakland’s game against the Angels.
+He was in the lineup batting second and playing center field at Angel Stadium.

 Laureano was hit by a pitch from Humberto Castellanos with one out in the seventh inning of Oakland’s 7-2 victory Sunday.
 He began exchanging words with a gesturing Cintrón then left first base, threw down his batting helmet and began sprinting toward the 41-year-old Cintrón.